Blackpink in Your Area

-Blackpink in Your Area is the first double album by South Korean girl group Blackpink.
+Blackpink in Your Area is the first compilation album by South Korean girl group Blackpink.
 The album was released through YGEX on November 23, 2018, followed by its physical release in Japan on December 5.

 The album contains every song released by Blackpink up until that point, including their eponymous Japanese EP and debut Korean extended play Square Up.
 Digital editions of the album include only the Japanese versions of the songs (with the last three tracks being made available in this language for the first time), while the physical release is a double album featuring the Japanese versions on disc one, and the Korean versions on disc two.

 Background and release

 On October 19, 2018, it was announced that the group would release their first Japanese compilation album.
 It was also revealed that the album would be released in 12 versions on December 5.
 On November 13, it was reported that the group had partnered with Shiseido for the release of their album.
 It was also revealed that the album will include the Japanese versions of "Forever Young", "Really", and "See U Later" previously released on the group's debut Korean extended play, Square Up (2018).

 On November 22, it was revealed that the album would be released on digital stores on November 23, containing the nine Japanese versions from the group's singles.

 The album was released digitally on November 23, 2018.